 The Easter Escape Room will take students on a secret mission around the classroom!
-This escape room has students decode fun and interesting trivia facts about Easter.
-This is the perfect resource to celebrate Easter.
-The Easter Escape Room has students walking around the classroom breaking codes.
-Students are given a secret code name and sent on a secret mission to help Mera win the jelly bean contest.
+This escape room has students decode interesting facts about Easter traditions around the world and other fun statistics.
+This Easter Escape Room has students walking around the classroom breaking codes.
 The codes include ciphers, Morse code, cryptograms and a final 4 digit code based on the decoders/clues.

 Each clue and code is different.
 The codes require students to think differently to decipher or decode them.
 Some codes are easier than others.
 Some codes require critical thinking to determine what a letter/symbol stands for.
-Each code will reveal fun and interesting facts about Easter.
+Each code will reveal interesting facts about Easter.
 The use of secret code will keep your students engaged while competing to find the final code.
 Students can report the final code to you.
 If you wanted to, you could purchase a 4 digit lock that you program, but it is not necessary at all!
 No props needed!!
-This is a NO PREP, PRINT & GO Activity!
+There are no fancy shapes to cut out, and no silly envelopes to stuff!
+This is a activity!

 In addition to learning or reinforcing the subject matter, my escape rooms encourage teamwork and critical thinking.
 As a “timed” challenge, students will be engaged from beginning to end.

-An answer key and teacher directions are provided.
+An answer key and easy to follow teacher directions are provided.

 Time needed: 30-60 minutes